-If you’re really struggling with your staircase and the ideas shared in this article aren’t an option, it may be for the best if you consider moving to a bungalow.
+If you're really struggling with your staircase and the ideas we've discussed so far aren't an option, moving to a bungalow might be the best option for you.
 A bungalow removes the obstacle of a staircase, with every room on the same level.

-Downsizing from a big house to a bungalow is a common occurrence for older people, as it just makes life much easier.
-In a bungalow you’re always close to the room that you need to be in next, without having to walk up and down a staircase.
+Lots of older people choose to downsize from a bigger house to a bungalow, as it just makes life much easier.
+In a bungalow, you're always close to the room that you need to be in next, without having to walk up and down a staircase.

-The one floor blue print generally allows for more spacious rooms and more space outside for your garden.
+The one-floor blueprint generally allows for more spacious rooms and more space outside for your garden.
 Of course, one level also makes a bungalow easier to clean.
-There is no need to carry a hoover up and down stairs, or any of the other cleaning equipment you may use.
+There is no need to carry a hoover or other bulky equipment up and down the stairs.

-Of course, a bungalow is also better for fire safety – as any window can be used as a fire escape.
+Of course, a bungalow is also better for fire safety because any window can be used as a fire escape.

 Staying Safe at Home

-Our personal alarm service is a great way of ensuring that you always have somebody to help you if you have a fall at home.
-In the event of an accident, all you would need to do is to press the red button on your MyAmie Pendant – which can be worn around the wrist or neck.
+The tips we've shared in this article are a great way to reduce your risk of staircase falls.
+However, accidents will still happen from time to time, so it's always best to be prepared.
+Our personal alarm service is a great way of ensuring that you can always get help if you have a fall.
+In the event of an accident, simply press the red button on your MyAmie Pendant, which can be worn comfortably around the wrist or neck.

-Our 24-hour Care Team will respond immediately over the loudspeaker on the alarm’s base unit, assess your situation and arrange help in the form of your emergency contacts and, if needed, the emergency services.
+Our 24-hour Response Team will respond immediately over the loudspeaker in the alarm base unit.
+They will assess your situation and arrange help by calling your emergency contacts and, if needed, the emergency services.

 For more information on purchasing one of our life-saving personal alarms, please speak to one of our friendly advisors on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.

 Editor's Note: This article was updated on 2 November 2020 to reflect current information.
 Originally published May 2018.